Semantic Tree-Width and Path-Width of Conjunctive Regular Path Queries: Introduction

 \subsection{\AP{}Graph Databases}

 "Graph databases" have gained significant attention due to their ability to efficiently model and manage complex, interconnected data.
-Unlike traditional relational databases, they represent data as nodes, edges, and properties.
-This structure allows for the analysis of highly connected data, making them particularly well-suited for use cases like social networks, recommendation systems and fraud detection.\footnote{This paragraph was partially written with the help of ChatGPT.}
+Unlike traditional relational databases, they model data as entities connected by edges that represent relationships.
+This structure facilitates the analysis of highly interconnected data, where the topology of the connections is as crucial as the data itself, making them particularly well-suited for use cases like biology, social networks, banking, recommendation systems, and fraud detection.
+We refer the reader to \cite{Barcelo-pods13,DBLP:journals/sigmod/Wood12,survey-graphdbs2017} for surveys on the foundations and applications of graph databases.

 \AP ""Graph databases"" are abstracted as edge-labelled directed graphs $G = \langle \vertex{G}, \edges{G} \rangle$, where nodes of $\intro*\vertex{G}$ represent entities and labelled edges $\intro*\edges{G} \subseteq \vertex G \times \A \times \vertex G$ represent relations between these entities, with $\A$ being a fixed finite alphabet.
 For instance, \Cref{fig:example-graph-database} depicts a "graph database", whose nodes are authors and papers, on the alphabet $\A = \{\text{wrote},\,\text{advised}\}$.
 Edges $x \atom{\wrote} y$ indicate that the person $x$ wrote the paper $y$, while edges $x \atom{\advised} y$ indicate that person $x$ was the Ph.D. advisor of person $y$.